woozy308/Pokemon-Test/README.md

 # Key Note:
-Please ensure that if you test this project that you test the **latest version**, *not the "archive version"*.
-The *"archive version"* is outdated and serves as a base model of my project!
+Please ensure that if you test this project that you test the **latest version**, *not the "archived version"*.
+The *"archived version"* is outdated and serves as a base model of my project!

 # Features